Childcare vouchers explained

 You might get your childcare vouchers as paper or electronic versions directly from your employer, or your employer may ask a childcare voucher provider to give them to you.
 When initially setting up the scheme, there may be a delay in receiving the vouchers, even if money has been taken from your salary.
 Speak to your employer or voucher provider for details.

 Childcare support - either through vouchers or Tax-Free Childcare - can be used for older kids, too.
 Childcare vouchers cover children until they turn 15, and often longer, depending on when their birthday falls.
 Under the new Tax-Free Childcare scheme, the upper age limit will be decreased to 12.
 Officially, children qualify up to the first Saturday following 1 September after their 15th or 12th birthday.

 You can use vouchers for nurseries, childminders and preschool, but they can also be used for a variety of other types of childcare, including after-school activities and childcare over the summer holidays.
 Which? members can find recommended childcare providers in their area by visiting Which?
 Local, our local services review site.

-If your employer provides childcare, either contracted outside of the workplace, or childcare within your building, the rules on how much you pay that is not tax and national insurance deducted remains the same as paying for childcare yourself with vouchers.
-Your employer may offer additional support on top of the childcare voucher, but you will have to speak with them directly for details.
+If your employer provides childcare, either contracted outside of the workplace or within your building, the rules on how much you pay that is not tax- and National Insurance-deducted remains the same as paying for childcare yourself with vouchers.
+Your employer may offer additional support on top of the childcare voucher, but you will have to speak with it directly for details.